 To reset all settings on your device, go to Settings > General > Reset > Reset Al Settings.

 If the solutions above don’t fix the problem, then we recommend using LazePaw iOS System Recovery.
 LazePaw supports all iOS devices and all versions of the iOS firmware.
-Above all, it is also one of the most ideal solutions when it comes to fixing some of the most common iOS stuck issues including iPhone stuck on Apple logo , black screen.
+Above all, it is also one of the most ideal solutions when it comes to fixing some of the most common iOS stuck issues in iOS 15 including iPhone stuck on Apple logo , black screen.

 You can also use it to fix this “phantom” text message issue without data loss.
 Just follow these simple steps: